 A clump of blood cells that have congealed from a liquid to a gel or semi-solid.
 Blood clots that form in veins or arteries can be life-threatening and require medical treatment.

 An additional dose of a vaccine that creates an improved immune response.
-A booster shot is recommended two months after the Johnson & Johnson/Janssen vaccine or five months after any other vaccine for all adults.
+A booster shot is recommended for anyone older than five.